Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsection{Evolutionary algorithms}

 Evolutionary algorithms (EAs) are general black-box optimization heuristics inspired by principles of natural evolution.
 This section provides a brief introduction, followed by some prominent examples of multi-objective EAs.
 EAs haven been used in HPO and AutoML applications, such as in the popular AutoML framework TPOT~\citep{Olson2016EvoBio}.
+While they generally require more evaluations than e.g., Bayesian optimization and thus may not seem like an intuitive choice for expensive optimization problems, they are very adept at handling mixed, hierarchical or otherwise awkward search spaces.
 Swarm Intelligence methods are related to and share many of the advantages and disadvantages of EAs.
 They can be utilized for multi-objective optimization~\citep{fieldsend2009swarm} and have been examined for MOHPO and feature selection in select works (e.g.,~\citet{xue2012particle},~\citet{bacanin2020optimizing}).